Back to: Angular Tutorials For Beginners and Professionals

 }

-The product details page shows comprehensive information, including pricing, discounts, delivery details, highlights, and stock availability.
+The product details page provides comprehensive information, including pricing, discounts, delivery details, highlights, and stock availability.
 Users can add items to the cart or proceed directly to checkout using the “Buy Now” option.

 Product Details Component